There are four baptisms in scripture:

 John 1:33 (Jesus Himself does the baptizing) And I myself did not know him, but the one who sent me to baptize with water told me, ‘The man on whom you see the Spirit come down and remain is the one who will baptize with the Holy Spirit.

 Luke 12:50 says I have a baptism to undergo, and how distressed I am until it is completed!
 Do you think I came to bring peace on earth?
 No, I tell you, but division.

-John the baptists said in Matthew 3:11 that I baptize you in water for repentance.
+Matthew 3:11 John the Baptist said, I baptize you in water for repentance.
 But after me comes one who is more powerful than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.
-Jesus will baptize you with the Holy Spirit and with fire.
-A lot of imagery with fire means refining.